matheus-carvalho/crud-generator/README.md

 ## Options

-Command | required | Description
+Option | params | Description
 ------------ | -------- | -------------
---model-name | yes | The name used by crud-generator to create the files
+--model-name | string | The name used by crud-generator to create the files --without-style | none | A boolean option which disable the default style.
+By default, the generated views comes with a simple css (that uses bootstrap classes) to style basically the pages.

 ## Output